Syn3-Malaqui/Papertrail/README.md

 ### Output Format

-Classification results are exported as CSV with the following schema:
+Classification results are exported as CSV (`classification_results.csv`) with the following schema:

 | Field | Type | Description |
 |-------|------|-------------|